consumermesh/push_content/README.md

 Where `<org>` and `<name>` are read from the corresponding `.env.inc` file.

+### Custom Commands
+You can define multiple custom commands per environment for different CDN providers.
+Each command can use different scripts and parameters.
+See the [Configuration](#configuration) section above and [CUSTOM_COMMANDS_USAGE.md](CUSTOM_COMMANDS_USAGE.md) for detailed instructions.

-To add custom environments or modify command behavior, edit the `CmeshPushContentForm.php` file.
+To add custom environments or modify command behavior, edit the configuration files or create custom deployment scripts.

 ## How It Works